Six Candidates, Three Hometown Names: A Lodi Guide to the 9th Assembly District Primary

 That has produced the most contested AD-9 primary in a decade.
 The last time Flora faced more than a single token challenger in a primary was 2016.
 Since then, his victories have been landslides, including a 70-percent showing in 2022 against a third-party opponent when no Democrat filed at all.
 In 2024, Flora drew his first repeat challenger when Tami Nobriga ran as an American Independent and took 29.9 percent of the November general-election vote without a Democrat on the ballot.
 This cycle, he is facing five.

 For Lodi voters, the practical question is whether the district's representative — currently the leader of the Assembly Republican Caucus — will be replaced by someone with a stronger local presence, or whether Flora's institutional position in Sacramento outweighs his diminishing presence at home.
 The Stanislaus, San Joaquin, and Amador Republican central committees have already answered that question by formally endorsing his challenger.
-Whether voters do the same depends on the structural facts of the district, the dynamics of a six-way ballot, and which candidates can break through in the final weeks of the campaign.

 The six candidates at a glance